SpyridonKaperonis/EnglishLanguageLearning/README.md

 Develops support vector machine algorithm using a tree like structure.
 The Evaluation of English language is a multiclass problem.
-Using the tree like structure the problem is converted into many binary problems.
+Furthermore, in order to develop a model using support vector machine the problem is converter into multiple binary classifications.

 **Data Exploration**